 Jodi Berry manages the day to day operations of RCTS.
 She is a Certified Community Transit Manager and PASS (Passenger Assistance, Service and Safety) trainer.
 Jodi joined RCTS in 2009 and loves the challenges that RCTS brings on a daily basis.

+Jodi grew up in neighboring North Dakota and has family ties to the area.
 Jodi made Richland County her home in 2003.
 She enjoys dirt track racing, working in her yard and spending time with her family.
-Jodi is a Board Member for the Boys and Girls Club of Richland County and serves on the Richland County Centennial Committee.

 Jolene Brese is the voice you'll most likely hear on the phone when calling RCTS.
 Jolene has over 10 years of experience in dispatching and takes the majority of our reservations.
 Jolene is certified in First Aid and CPR and is a certified PASS Transit Professional.